From Citizendium - Reading time: 7 min

 The Integral Fast Reactor (IFR) is Argonne Lab's best design,[1] a metal-fueled, sodium-cooled, pool-type [2] Fast Neutron Reactor, addressing all the issues raised in Nuclear_power_reconsidered (safety, waste management, weapons proliferation, and cost).
 "Integral" refers to the on-site reprocessing of the spent fuel.
 Some of the advanced reactor designs currently under development with venture capital are based on IFR/EBR-II technology -- GE's PRISM, Terrapower's Natrium, and ARC Clean Technology's ARC-100 reactor.

-In standard light water reactor (LWR) fuel rods, the lower thermal conductivity of oxide (UO2) results in higher fuel temperatures that increase fission gas swelling.
-To avoid fuel-clad mechanical interaction that can cause cladding failure, there is a gap between the fuel and cladding.
-The gap is filled with helium gas for thermal bonding.
-If burnup is too high, however, the swelling and/or the oxide fuel cracking from thermal stresses will cause mechanical contact and strain the cladding to failure.
-These problems have been addressed in LWR fuel designs, but maximum burnup is limited by these effects to typically 5-6% of the total energy in the fuel.
+In standard PWR fuel rods, the low thermal conductivity of UO2 results in high fuel temperatures and swelling of the fuel from the buildup of fission gases trapped within the fuel.
+To avoid cladding failure due to fuel swelling and cracking, there is a gap filled with helium gas between the fuel and the cladding.
+If burnup is too high however, the swelling and cracking of the fuel can strain the cladding to failure.
+These problems have been addressed in PWR fuel rod designs, but maximum burnup is limited to typically 5-6% of the total energy in the fuel. (see Figure 3)

-In metallic IFR fuel, the fuel thermal conductivity is much larger than it is for UO2, so the fuel temperature and consequent fission gas swelling are more moderate.
-Fission gas more readily escapes the fuel meat and accumulates in the plenum above the fuel without unduly increasing the fuel rod internal pressure.
-As in LWR fuel, there is a radial gap between fuel and cladding, but the gap is filled with liquid metal sodium and has much higher thermal conductivity.
-Because metal fuel is weaker than UO2, mechanical contact with the clad is less consequential.
-The IFR fuel rod is illustrated in Figure 1.
+In IFR fuel rods, the fuel temperature and fission gas pressure are lower.
+Fission gases more readily escape the metal fuel, and accumulate in the plenum above the fuel, without unduly increasing the fuel rod internal pressure.
+As in PWR fuel, there is a gap between fuel and cladding, but the gap is filled with liquid metal sodium, which has much higher thermal conductivity than helium.
+Because metal fuel is softer than oxide fuel, mechanical contact with the cladding is less damaging, even after 12% burnup. (see Figure 4)

-In oxide-fueled LWRs clad with zirconium alloy, two chemical effects are disadvantageous.
-First, as happened at Fukushima, if the cladding temperature becomes too high in the presence of water, the zirconium alloy (used because of its low neutron capture cross section) rapidly oxidizes, weakening the cladding and producing hydrogen gas.
-Second, in the event of a cladding breach, the oxide fuel meat reacts with water and corrodes.
-In the IFR, parasitic fast neutron capture in cladding is far lower than parasitic thermal neutron capture in LWR cladding, so steel cladding can be used without adversely impacting the neutron economy.
-Steel does not suffer the rapid oxidation or hydrogen generation at high temperature that zirconium alloys do.
-If there is a cladding breach, fission products entering the coolant are bound there rather than released.
+The zirconium cladding in PWR fuel rods show two chemical effects that are problematic.
+First, as happened at Fukushima, if the cladding temperature becomes too high in contact with water, the zirconium rapidly oxidizes, weakening the cladding and producing hydrogen gas.
+Second, in the event of a cladding breach, the oxide fuel reacts with water and releases fission products.
+Steel cladding does not suffer the rapid oxidation and hydrogen generation that zirconium does.
+If there is a cladding breach, fission products entering the sodium coolant are bound there rather than released.

 See chapter 5 CHOOSING THE TECHNOLOGY in Till & Chang, 2011 for more on the choice of metal fuel and sodium coolant.

-The recycle system demonstrated at Argonne National Laboratory over the decades is a batch process that does not require hundreds of miles of piping containing concentrated nitric acid bearing radioactive material, so it is expected to be substantially cheaper than the aqueous reprocessing used outside of the United States.[7]
-Recycle facilities could economically service a cluster of IFR reactors co-located at one site, as was the case with EBR-II at Argonne-West.
+The recycle system demonstrated at Argonne National Laboratory is a batch process that is expected to be substantially cheaper than aqueous reprocessing requiring miles of piping containing concentrated radioactive nitric acid.[7]
+Recycle facilities could economically service a cluster of IFR reactors co-located at one site.

 The safety of the IFR design is ensured by several features:

-1) The metal fuel, a low melting point alloy of U-Pu-Zr, will melt if the rod ever gets too hot.
-The fuel then expands upward in the steel cladding, shutting down the fission reactions (see Figure 1).
+2) The metal fuel, a low melting point alloy of U-Pu-Zr, will melt if the rod ever gets too hot.
+The fuel then expands upward in the steel cladding, shutting down the fission reactions.[8]

 Full-scale reactor tests were conducted at Argonne National Laboratory (West) in Idaho (now Idaho National Laboratory), in which the primary coolant pump was stopped with the reactor running at full power.
 All safety systems were disabled, and the control rods were held fully withdrawn.
 These "unprotected loss-of-flow tests" simulate the extreme scenario where all safety systems and operator actions have failed.